tytydraco/yessleep/out/My_13_year_old_son_started_a_youtube_channel_and_one_of_his_followers_are_writing_him_bizarre_messages_part_3.md

 **“She’s almost here.”**

 I tried to speak to him.
 To reach him.
-But Jason only stared through me, his pupils like pinholes into something vast and ancient and screaming.
+But Jason only stared through me, his pupils like pinholes into something vast, ancient, and screaming.

 Some nights, when the house settles into that coffin-quiet lull, when Jason finally sleeps—though not peacefully, never peacefully—I sit beside his bed and try to stall whatever *this* is with the only weapon I have left: love.